soroushchehresa/awesome-coronavirus/src/template.md

 <hr>

 You can become a sponsor of `awesome-coronavirus` and be placed at the top of this repository readme.
-If you are interested to become a sponsor please contact me with the following Email address:
+If you are interested to become a sponsor please contact me by the following Email address:
 #### `s1996ch@gmail.com`

 ## Contribution